Last Updated on October 10, 2022 by Rebecca Huff

-Did you know that clothing is one of the most significant environmental problems, along with housing, transportation, and food.
+Clothing is one of the most significant environmental problems, along with housing, transportation, and food.
 Not only that, but many manufacturers don't pay factory workers a living wage.

 All of these recommendations may not suit your lifestyle.
 One or two of them will be enough to help you stay stylish and make ethical clothing purchases.